OpenAMP/openamp-docs/openamp/overview.rst

 OpenAMP Fundamentals
 ********************

-There are some AMP fundamentals which influence the OpenAMP Architecture choices.
+There are some AMP fundamentals which influence the OpenAMP architecture.

 * **Topology**: Different runtime systems need to coexist and collaborate as `Asymmetric Multiprocessing <https://en.wikipedia.org/wiki/Asymmetric_multiprocessing>`_ sets no restrictions on how systems can or should be utilized.
 * **Resource Assignment**: Resources need to be assigned and shared into **run time domains**